microsoft/xlang/design_notes/XDN11 - xmeta Semantic Checking.md

 ```
 Here, class D depends on classes A, B, and C.

-##### Semantic checks:
+#### Semantic checks:
+1) Classes must override all type members specified in all interfaces in its inheritance tree.

-Rules for sealed classes:
+2) Rules for sealed classes:
 * You cannot derive from a sealed class.

-Rules for static classes:
+3) Rules for static classes:
-* You cannot instantiate a static class.
 * It cannot be used as a type, and it can only contain static members.
 This means all members must explicitly include a `static` modifier.
 * You cannot define an instance constructor in a static class.
 * You cannot derive from a static class.
 * A static class can only inherit from static interfaces.
-* You may only reference static classes with the format `T.I` where T is the static class and I is a member of T.
+* You may only reference members of static classes with the format `T.I` where T is the static class and I is a member of T.

-Rules for type parameters:
+4) Rules for type parameters:
 * Type parameters cannot contain duplicates.
 * Type parameters cannot have the same name as a member declared in the class.
 * Type parameters cannot have the same name as the type itself.

-Rules for base classes:
+5) Rules for base classes:
 * Base classes cannot be the same as a type parameter.
 * A class cannot depend on itself.

-Rules for partial classes:
+6) Rules for partial classes:
-* As in regular cl
+* Same as regular classes.

 ### Class members

-##### Definitions:
+#### Definitions:

 Class members include **methods**, **properties**, **events**, and **instance constructors**.